If you’re interested in a career in health and wellness management, you have a range of choices.

 - National Wellness Institute’s events and courses

-For a closer look into health and wellness management career paths, check out the Health and Wellness Careers Outlook, Job Titles, and Salaries page.
+For a closer look into health and wellness management careers, job titles, and salaries, check out the Health and Wellness Management Career Outlook.

 What’s Next?
 University of Wisconsin Health and Wellness Management

 Do you want to learn more about UW Health and Wellness Management?
-In the 100% online Master of Science in Health and Wellness Management you’ll learn health and wellness perspectives, in addition to the strategic planning and communication skills you’ll need to manage well-being programs that have the power to transform the workplace and beyond.
-The flexible, online format is an optimal choice for adult students balancing work and family responsibilities, and offers easy access to academic advising and student support services.
+As a graduate of the 100% online UW Health and Wellness Management master’s degree or certificate in wellness management, leadership, or health data and policy, you’ll be qualified to lead wellness programs in a variety of settings across the country.
+The flexible, online format is an optimal choice for adult students balancing work and personal activities, and offers easy access to academic advising and student support services.

 For more information, contact a helpful enrollment adviser at 608-262-2011 or learn@uwex.wisconsin.edu.